rammelbalagtas/rammelbalagtas/README.md

 - 👋 Hi, I’m Rammel!
 - 👀 I’m interested in travelling, playing badminton and eating :)
 - 🌱 I’m currently learning mobile development with Cambrian College
-- 💞️ I’m looking to collaborate on various mobile development programs
+- 💞️ I’m looking to collaborate on various mobile development projects
 - 📫 You can reach me at rammel.balagtas@gmail.com

 <!---